 “Also, non-native, invasive plants spread more rapidly and can choke out ornamental shrub beds.
-They generally have less water requirements than native species, allowing them to survive extreme drought conditions.
-On the opposite end of the extreme weather cycle, flooding can cause erosion of top soil, depleting the available supply of nutrients that ornamental plants need in greater quantities than invasive species,” Feldman says.
+They generally have fewer water requirements than native species, allowing them to survive extreme drought conditions.
+On the opposite end of the extreme weather cycle, flooding can cause erosion of topsoil, depleting the available supply of nutrients that ornamental plants need in greater quantities than invasive species,” Feldman says.
 “Shrubs, perennials and annuals particularly suffer.”

-Angie Hicks, founder of Indianapolis-headquartered Angie’s List, says even the most resilient plants have their limits.
+Angie Hicks, the founder of Indianapolis-headquartered Angie’s List, says even the most resilient plants have their limits.

 For all these reasons, homeowners now have to put more thought and planning into landscape design, “from the materials they use to the plants they plant,” Hicks adds.